anonyco/FastestSmallestTextEncoderDecoder/README.md

 Visit the [GithubPage](https://anonyco.github.io/FastestSmallestTextEncoderDecoder/gh-pages/) to see a demonstation.
 As seen in the Web Worker [hexWorker.js](https://github.com/anonyco/FastestSmallestTextEncoderDecoder/blob/master/gh-pages/hexWorker.js), the Github Pages demonstration uses a special [encoderAndDecoderForced.src.js](https://github.com/anonyco/FastestSmallestTextEncoderDecoder/blob/master/gh-pages/encoderAndDecoderForced.src.js) version of this library to forcefully install the TextEncoder and TextDecoder even when there is native support.
 That way, this demonstraton should serve to truthfully demonstrate this polyfill.

 ## NPM Project
-You can find this project on [NPM here at this link](https://npmjs.org/package/fastestsmallesttextencoderdecoder).
+You can find this project on [npm here at this link](https://npmjs.org/package/fastestsmallesttextencoderdecoder).